-The reliability characteristics of daily mean NAO, PNA, and PVORTEX forecasts are summarised in figure \ref{fig:uncalibrated_verification}.
+To begin, we consider the reliability characteristics of daily mean NAO, PNA, and PVORTEX indices in our large-ensemble Tco319 reforecasts that consist of 80 cases covering the period 2001-2020 (figure \ref{fig:uncalibrated_verification}).
 In general, there is good agreement between ERA5 and IFS estimates of total NAO variability such that estimates of $\sigma_z$ lie within the 95\% confidence intervals of $\sigma_T$ across all lead times (figure \ref{fig:uncalibrated_verification}a).
 Similarly, the ensemble spread of NAO forecasts lies within the 95\% confidence intervals of RMSE for almost all lead times.
 PNA forecasts also show good agreement between IFS and ERA5 estimates of total variability and a close correspondence between spread and RMSE (figure \ref{fig:uncalibrated_verification}b).
-Based on these comparisons, we conclude that daily mean NAO and PNA forecasts satisfy the climatological and ensemble variance criteria described in section \ref{section:reliability} within the tolerance of our estimated sampling uncertainties.
-In contrast, although PVORTEX forecasts show good agreement between $\sigma_T$ and $\sigma_z$ across all lead times, they become significantly over-dispersive (i.e. spread > RMSE) at lead times greater than 25 days (figure \ref{fig:uncalibrated_verification}c).
+Based on these comparisons, daily mean NAO and PNA forecasts seem to satisfy the climatological and ensemble variance reliability criteria described in section \ref{section:reliability} within the tolerance of our estimated sampling uncertainties.
+In contrast, although PVORTEX forecasts show good agreement between $\sigma_T$ and $\sigma_z$ across all lead times, they seem to become over-dispersive (i.e. spread > RMSE) at lead times greater than 25 days (figure \ref{fig:uncalibrated_verification}c).